samzaberi/mpesasummary/README.md

 * On the project screen click add firebase to your app and select the Android icon
 * For the Android package name use com.example.android.mpesasummary
 * Download the provided google-services.json file and add to the app directory of the application
-* Uncomment the following lines:
+* Uncomment the following lines in MainActivity.java:
   * //FirebaseFirestore db = FirebaseFirestore.getInstance();
   * //upload(db,currentMonth,"currentMonth");
 * Run the application while connected to your device